ArchLinux : Package support is present in the AUR. All my packages can be seen here: http://aur.archlinux.org/packages.php?SeB=m&K=kaivalagi

 Method 3: Using tar.gz file

-Extract all the contents of the attached tar.gz file to an appropriate folder, and edit the conkyDeluge script to point to the correct location where conkyDeluge.py is.
+Extract all the contents of the tar.gz file to an appropriate folder, and edit the conkyBanshee script to point to the correct location where conkyBanshee.py is.
+The tar.gz file is available at the Conky Companions PPA site here: https://launchpad.net/~conky-compani.../ppa/+packages

 Unless you are using a non-Debian based OS I don't suggest this.
 Users of Debian/Ubuntu flavour OS's should ideally use method 1.